Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

 Ke'Bryan Hayes At The Plate

+- Hayes is batting .182 with four doubles, a home run and four walks.

-- This year, Hayes has posted at least one hit in six of 13 games (46.2%), and had multiple hits twice.
+- Hayes has reached base via a hit in seven games this year (of 14 played), and had multiple hits in three of those games.

-- He has not hit a long ball in his 13 games this year.
+- He has hit a home run in one of 14 games, and in 1.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.